itkSource/lorhammer/doc/content/quickstart.md

 Type : **string/duration**

 When this period is over, the orchestrator shuts down all lorhammer instances, 0 for all instances to be running for an undetermined period of time

+## sleepAtEndTime

+Type : **string/duration**

+After the current test (including time to stress, stop and shutdown), this duration will be used to sleep orchestrator.
+Useful to make a pause between tests.

 ## init